 European countries have some of the world’s leading and most robust food safety standards.
 In the EU and the UK, sustainable proteins requiring pre-market approval will follow specific regulatory frameworks for novel foods and – in some cases – genetically modified foods.

-“Consumers need confidence in plant-based and cultivated meat in order to make sustainable choices.”alex holst, gfi europe SENIOR policy manager
+“Consumers need confidence in plant-based and cultivated meat in order to make sustainable choices.”Seth Roberts, gfi europe policy manager

 How is cultivated meat regulated in Europe?

 Before a cultivated meat product can be sold in Europe, it needs to be approved by regulators.
 In the EU, once regulators approve a cultivated meat product, it can be sold across all 27 EU countries – plus Iceland, Liechtenstein and Norway.
 The approval process will include a thorough and evidence-based assessment of the safety and nutritional value of cultivated meat and is estimated to take at least 18 months.

 Other European countries

 Several other European countries, including the UK, have a similar regulatory framework in place for the assessment and authorisation of cultivated meat.
 Switzerland acknowledges approvals under the EU’s novel foods process, but has a separate framework for genetically modified foods.